myselfkshitiz/Win7-on-termux/README.md

 HKEY_LOCAL_MACHINE\SYSTEM\Setup\Status\ChildCompletion

 Change:
 setup.exe = 1 → 3

 This forces setup completion.

 ---

-### Phase 4 — Optimization
+### Step 4 — Optimization

-Applied performance improvements:
+Applied:

-- Switched to Windows Classic theme
+- Windows Classic theme
-- Disabled Windows Search Indexer
+- Disabled Search Indexer
 - Disabled Windows Updates
-- Upgraded CPU model to:
-  -cpu core2duo
+- -cpu core2duo
-- Enabled disk cache:
-  -cache=writeback
+- -cache=writeback

 ---

-### Phase 5 — Automation & Scaling
+### Step 5 — Manager Automation

-Converted manual configuration into automated manager system:
+Converted static install into managed environment:

-- QCOW2 moved to /sdcard/
+- Moved QCOW2 to /sdcard/
-- RAM/CPU dynamically calculated
+- Automated RAM/CPU detection
-- Optional disk resize supported (20GB → 64GB)
+- Added optional disk resize (20GB → 64GB)

 ---

-## Legal & Compliance Statement
+## Legal & Distribution Policy

-1. This repository does NOT distribute:
+This repository does NOT provide:

 - Windows ISO files
+- QCOW2 images
-   - Windows product keys
+- Product keys
 - Activation tools
-   - Cracks or bypass utilities
+- Licensing bypass methods

-2. No product key was used, distributed, embedded, or provided within this project.
+No product key was used, embedded, or distributed.

-3. The virtual environment is provided for:
-   - Educational purposes
-   - Virtualization research
-   - System experimentation

-4. Users are solely responsible for:
-   - Licensing compliance
-   - Activation status
-   - Legal use of Microsoft software

-5. The author assumes no liability for:
-   - License violations
-   - Misuse
-   - Data loss
-   - Hardware damage
+Users must ensure:

+- They possess valid Windows licensing
+- They comply with software laws in their jurisdiction
+- They have appropriate hardware and storage resources

 ---

-## Security & Transparency

-- The QCOW2 image is built from a clean ISO installation.
-- No external binaries are injected.
-- No hidden activation scripts exist.
-- No remote access services are embedded.
-- No telemetry modifications were performed beyond standard Windows configuration changes.

-If desired, users may reproduce the build process manually using the ISO and steps documented above.

----

-## Architecture Summary

-Termux = Host Runtime Environment
-QEMU = Virtualization Engine
-VNC Viewer = Display Interface
-win7_manager.sh = Control Layer

----

 ## Limitations

-- Emulation performance depends heavily on device hardware.
-- Windows 7 is legacy software and no longer supported by Microsoft.
+- Windows 7 is legacy software.
 - ARM64 → x86_64 emulation is CPU intensive.
+- Performance depends on device specifications.
-- Not suitable for gaming or heavy GPU workloads.
+- Not intended for GPU-heavy workloads.

 ---

 ## Disclaimer

-This project is provided “as-is” without warranty of any kind.
+Provided for educational and research purposes only.

 Use at your own risk.

-Ensure you comply with all applicable software licensing laws in your country.
+The author assumes no liability for misuse, licensing violations, or data loss.